pradippatil/techinterview/README.md

-# My study guide for tech interviews
+My study guide for tech interviews
+===

-`This guide aims for a software engineer role and not for a specific technology/language`
+`This guide aims for a software engineer role and not for a specific technology`

 > References </br>